The last remaining controls that council had over Atlantic City, are no more. City totally taken over by the State of New Jersey.

 Gilliam is also facing criminal charges of simple assault and harassment from a late night fight outside a Golden Nugget casino nightclub in November.

 Big Frank has missed the past two council meetings, but interestingly attends the CRDA monthly meetings.

-ACprimetime is proud to take credit for calling out the CRDA Board of Directors for their lack of diversity and inclusiveness.
+ACprimetime is credited for calling out CRDA Board of Directors for lack of diversity and inclusiveness.

 For years, the Mayor of Atlantic City occupied a seat at the rear of the 17 member arrangement.
 We found it odd that local socialite, Gary Hill, sat up front while those elected to represent the citizens of Atlantic City (Guardian, Gilliam, etc) were relegated to the rear.

 After we wrote about this disrespectful situation, the Mayor of Atlantic City is now front and center.
 Where he should be.
 Snuggled between Gary Hill and CRDA Chairman Bob Mulchahy.